 AR 4.7.1.
 Schedule for the presentation of documents prior to the operation of a research reactor;

 AR 4.7.2.
-Schedule for the presentation of documents prior to the operation of a critical compound;
+Schedule for the presentation of documents prior to the operation of a critical assembly;

 AR 4.8.1.
-Preliminary tests and startup of critical component;
+Preliminary tests and startup of critical assemblies;

 AR 4.8.2.
 Preliminary tests and startup of research reactors;